Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 How long does medication to dissolve gallstones take?

-Ursodiol and similar bile-acid medications typically require 6-12 months of daily use to dissolve small cholesterol stones, and suitability depends on stone size and composition.
+Such bile-acid drugs as Ursodiol usually need between 6-12 months of daily use to dissolve relatively small cholesterol stones, and their use varies with the size and composition of the stone.

 When should I see a gastroenterologist in Cypress?